Deep Ad-hoc Beamforming: Conclusions and future work

-In this paper, we have proposed deep ad-hoc beamforming, which is to our knowledge the first deep learning based beamforming method for ad-hoc microphone arrays.
-DAB has the following novel aspects.
+In this paper, we have proposed deep ad-hoc beamforming, which is to our knowledge the first deep learning method designed for ad-hoc microphone arrays.\footnote{This claim was made according to the fact that the core idea of the paper has been put on arXiv \citep{zhang2018deep} in January 2019.} DAB has the following novel aspects.
 First, DAB employs an ad-hoc microphone array to pick up speech signals, which has a potential to enhance the speech signals with equally high quality in a range where the array covers.
 It may also significantly improve the SNR at the microphone receivers by physically placing some microphones close to the speech source in probability.
 Second, DAB employs a channel-selection algorithm to reweight the estimated speech signals with a sparsity constraint, which groups a handful microphones around the speech source into a local microphone array.
 We have developed several channel-selection algorithms as well.
-At last, we have developed a time synchronization framework based on time delay estimators and the supervised 1-best channel selection.
+Third, we have developed a time synchronization framework based on time delay estimators and the supervised 1-best channel selection.
+At last, we emphasized the importance of acoustic features to DAB by carrying out the first study on how different acoustic features affect the performance.

 Besides the above novelties and advantages, the proposed DAB is flexible in incorporating new development of DNN-based single channel speech processing techniques, since that its model is trained in the single-channel fashion.
 Its test process is also flexible in incorporating any number of microphones without retraining or revising the model, which meets the requirement of real-world applications.
 Moreover, although we applied DAB to speech enhancement as an example, we may apply it to other tasks as well by replacing the deep beamforming to other task-specific algorithms.